 FIBER-RICH CARBS: marinara, although you won’t get a whole lot here.
 Highly recommend doing a side of Coconut-Roasted Broccoli with this or putting the whole thing over zucchini noodles.
 I wouldn’t be mad at a Kale Salad either.

 Brine chicken ahead of time.
-Place them in tupperware, coat them with salt (be generous), and add just enough water to barely cover.
-Place in fridge fro 30 minutes – 2 days.
+Place them in Tupperware, coat them with salt (be generous), and add just enough water to barely cover.
+Place in fridge for 30 minutes–2 days.

 Preheat oven to 400F.

 Tear off 4 12-inch pieces of parchment paper.

 Pat chicken tenders dry, then add a light drizzle of olive just to lightly coat the chicken (so that the breading will stick).

 Place almond flour and seasonings in a shallow bowl.
 Dredge each chicken tender in the flour.

 Place 2 tenders on each piece of parchment paper.
 Top with marinara, mozz and parm.

 Loosely wrap the paper around the chicken and fold over the ends to close (leaving about an inch open on each side).
 Don’t stress about this – you’re just creating a little house for your chicken to live in.